My Tokyo Guide

 From Shinjuku Station: Nine minutes on the Toei Oedo Line to Roppongi Station.

-From Tokyo Station: Take the Tokyo Metro Marunouchi Line to Kasumigaseki, and transfer to the Hibiya Line for Roppongi Station.
-(Travel time: 26 minutes)
+From Tokyo Station: Take Tokyo Metro Marunouchi Line to Kasumigaseki, and transfer to Tokyo Metro Hibiya Line for Roppongi Station.
+Travel time: 26 minutes.

 No longer first and foremost a party hot spot, Roppongi is now also a neighborhood of cutting-edge art and design.
 The National Art Center Tokyo in its spectacular shell of undulating waves; the Mori Art Museum on the 53rd floor of the Roppongi Hills Mori Building; the Suntory Museum of Art in Tokyo Midtown; and the Tadao Ando-designed 21_21 Design Sight, all house striking exhibitions of art, photography and design.
 Since the museums are close to each other, you can spend a day of artistic exploration hopping from museum to musem with the Art Triangle Roppongi multi-entry pass.
 For a caffeinated appreciation of modern literary art, drop into Tsutaya Tokyo Roppongi with its wide selection of international books and magazines, and cafes.